-vas a result of a puncture.
-Schumcher and Hill were so vorried, they decided to inspect the track themselves.
-They went to the scene of Häkkinen's accident and and ooked for cracks on the surface of the track.
-On race lay Hill, who was determent to end the season on a igh, showed a great performance.
-After retirements of Michael Schumache, Jean Alesi (the two collided with ach other) and David Coulthard (the Scot managed to crash his Williams entering the pit lane!) the Brit ven managed to win in stile.
-He beat Olivier Panis and Gianni Morbidelli by two laps.
-During the victory lap e was giving the fans something to chear about, for he vas 'dancing' with the back of his Williams all over the delaide track.
-Michael Shumacher: "Given the fact Damon Hill started to race relatively late in life I have to ay that his racing performances have come as a surprise o a lot of people.
+result of a puncture.
+Schumcher and Hill were so ed, they decided to inspect the track themselves. went to the scene of Häkkinen's accident and and d for cracks on the surface of the track.
+On race Iill, who was determent to end the season on a showed a great performance.
+After retirements of ael Schumache, Jean Alesi (the two collided with other) and David Coulthard (the Scot managed sh his Williams entering the pit lane!) the Brit managed to win in stile.
+He beat Olivier Panis and ni Morbidelli by two laps.
+During the victory lap s giving the fans something to chear about, for he lancing' with the back of his Williams all over the ide track.
+Michael Shumacher: "Given the fact on Hill started to race relatively late in life I have to at his racing performances have come as a surprise ot of people.
 Despite the lack of experiences he did a hell of a job this year."